 HJ: One of the things I learned from Steve was he said to listen to a lot of different players, not just one, and you’ll develop your own style.
 If you listen to just one, you’ll be a clone.
 Even though Steve loved [Jimmy] Page, to me, Steve sounds like Steve, not Page.
 You can hear the Page influence, but Steve was a lot of other things.
 I can hear the Thin Lizzy influence especially in his rhythm playing and twin leads with Pete Willis.
 I also hear a lot of Brian May in his melody.
 Believe it or not, I hear some Randy Rhoads and Van Halen in his playing.

-Steve liked a lot of slow or softer stuff too like The Police and Prince, Blondie and Big Country, which means he had some R ‘n’ B in him.
+Steve liked a lot of slow or softer stuff too like The Police, Blondie and Big Country, which means he had some R ‘n’ B in him.
 The perfect example of Steve’s versatility was when he played Stand By Me with Ben E King at the San Remo festival in 1988.
 Steve’s solo sounded like an R&B guitarist; it fit into the song naturally.
 Phil [Collen] had to rock it up, because that’s all he knows, but the song didn’t call for that.
 I am so guilty of doing what Phil did on that song when I play R&B songs and I hate myself for it.
 But Steve was a well-rounded musician, he could play different styles.

 So the idea that Steve was this all-out rocker or blues influenced player is only part of the picture.
 Stephen Clark was a professional guitarist, proficient in many styles, but preferred to play rock.

 Next Question: Joe [Elliott] has said in the past that Steve was “not a technician” and a “sloppy” player.
 What are your perceptions of this statement?